xhsun/golang-api/README.md

   - Refer to [basic guide](https://grpc.io/docs/languages/go/basics/#starting-the-server) to see how to register server code.
   - Feel free to take a look at how `internal/web/healthCheck.handler.go` is registered as an example.
   - If you are ready, take a look at [gRPC interceptors](https://github.com/grpc-ecosystem/go-grpc-middleware) to add additional interceptors (equivalent of HTTP middlewares) to your server.

+Then update `client.go` to call the two unary RPC methods:
+- Refer to [basic guide](https://grpc.io/docs/languages/go/basics/#client) to learn how to setup a client and call a server method

 ## Run The Project

-Once you have installed the necessary dependencies by following the [prerequisites](#prerequisites), go to the project root and run:
+To run the server, go to the project root and run:

 ```
 make run